chloehudzik/workfront-learn.en/help/manage-work/issues-requests/report-on-issues.md

 ---
 title: Report on Issues
-description: Learn how to centralize issues by creating a report  .
+description: Learn how to centralize issues by creating a report.
+activity: use
+team: Technical Marketing
 feature: Work Management
 thumbnail: report-on-issues.jpeg
 type: Tutorial